 '''

-SET THIS NODE_ID=NNNN-NNNN-NNNN nn
+SET THIS NODE_ID=NNNN-NNNN-NNNN-NNNN nn

 '''

-Where: NNNN-NNNN-NNNN-NNNN is the node ID and nn is the checksum.
+Where: NNNN-NNNN-NNNN is the node ID and nn is the checksum.

-2. If the controller is not new from the factory, enter the following command to take it out of any failover mode that may have been previously configured:
+2. If the controller is not new from the factory, enter the following command to take it out of any failover mode that may have been previously configured.
+From the CLI prompt, enter: